Understanding Eviction Reports

 Similar Matches:

-When you run an eviction check, the results will not only show exact matches but it may also include close or similar matches, which may sometimes include other individuals' eviction records.
+When you run an eviction check, the results will not only show exact matches, but they may also include close or similar matches, which may sometimes include other individuals' eviction records.
 This is because the other individual's name, date of birth, or address may match or be similar to your applicant's.

 Similar Matches are NOT mistakes.
 This is to be expected, and it is how most eviction records work.

 Close or similar matches are extremely helpful when typos are involved.
-For example, if the court mistakenly entered the name as John B Smith, instead of John A Smith and our system only provided exact matches, your applicant could have an eviction record that you would never see.
+For example, if the court mistakenly entered the name as John B Smith instead of John A Smith, and our system only returned exact matches, your applicant could have an eviction record you would never see.
 However, since our system also provides close or similar matches, it would show you the record with the typo.

-Our upstream vendors automatically apply known compliance verification to the results, which helps remove any records that would not be compliant with your local laws and regulations.
-This verification is based on the Landlord or Property Managers' zip code, not the tenant's or property's zip code.
+Our upstream vendors automatically apply known compliance verification to the results, helping remove any records that would not comply with your local laws and regulations.
+This verification is based on the Landlord or Property Manager's zip code, not the tenant's or property's zip code.
 Before using the information provided in the reports, be sure it complies with the laws and regulations that govern your location.

 Common Notices / Errors